wesleymiles/striped-down/blog/lunch-break-sacred-places/index.md

 ## iMarket, Colchester, Vermont

-The company moved to the third floor of the business park.
+The company moved to the third floor of a business park.
 You wouldn’t think there would be much break from the pavement, but remember, this was Vermont.
 There was a loop in an adjacent business park other walkers would take.
 When the air and light were right, we’d be out there circling.
 There was also a path through a 200-yard corridor of woods that led to the back of a Shaws.
 This was air conditioning in the summer, a canvas for animal tracks in the winter, and a decent spot to watch birds.

-The apps: iNaturalist and Merlin Bird ID also did their part to pull me outside and prompt me to observe and identify.
+The apps iNaturalist and Merlin Bird ID also did their part to pull me outside and prompt me to observe and identify.

 </figure>
     <picture>